Bathroom Adaptations For The Visually Impaired | More Ability

 4. Contrast – Texture & Colour

-Although the latter four focus purely on design elements, education is first and foremost.
+Before we consider how to create a stylish bathroom for a partially sighted person, education is first and foremost.
 Bathrooms are one of the highest-risk areas in the home, and it’s crucial that the risk they pose for the visually impaired – and how to safely adapt to that risk – is fully understood.

 Visual impairment is classed as a limitation of one or more functions of the eye or visual system that inhibits vision and cannot be corrected with standard glasses or contact lenses.